-PCAS 522 COMPLEMENTARY ALTERNATIVE MEDICINE/SELF CARE (3 Credits)
+PHR 5401 SELF CARE (3 Credits)

 This course will offer an overview of conditions and products that patients use in self-care treatment.
-The course will focus on the pharmacotherapy and the role of the pharmacist in disease state management related to self-care (using non-prescription and herbal therapy).
+The course will focus on the pharmacotherapy and the role of the pharmacist in disease state management related to self-care (using nonprescription and herbal therapy).
 Emphasis will be placed on the integration of pathophysiology, pharmacology, and therapeutics to devise appropriate pharmacy care plans.
-These plans will include rationale for drug use, selection and dosing regimens, expected outcomes of drug therapy, key monitoring parameters, clinically important drug-drug or drug-disease interactions, counseling and compliance issues.
-Top 200 drugs will be reviewed during the prescription processing portion of the course.
-This course will help to introduce students to clinical scenarios likely to be encountered during their Introductory Pharmacy Practice Experiences.
-Prerequisite(s): Admission to the College of Pharmacy
+These plans will include rationale for drug use, selection and dosing regimens, expected outcomes of drug therapy, key monitoring parameters, clinically important drug-drug or drug-disease interactions, counseling, and compliance issues.
+This course will also help to introduce students to clinical scenarios likely to be encountered during their Introductory Pharmacy Practice Experiences.